 I’ve started a new project converting an existing server based web project over to a snazzy client single page based application.
 After playing around with Backbone.js I’ve decided to move over to ember.js, as this is quite a large application, and Backbone isn’t going to cut it (at least without adding a bunch of add-ins).
 So prepare for a bunch of ember.js learnings posts - yes, those ‘duh, I’ve been staring at this code for an hour and just found my stupid mistake or figured out the quirk that I hope I don’t ever forget again’ type posts.

-You are warned.5 months ago • 0 notes
+You are warned.1 year ago • 0 notes

 OK, that was just three hours of my life sucked into oblivion.
 I’m I doing something really stupid, or is MySQL Administrator really that broken?